Frequently Asked Questions

 If you are at least 18 years old, you can apply for a driver’s license through the Vermont Department of Motor Vehicles website.
 Free sample written tests are available here.
 If you already have a valid driver’s license from your home country, you can check here to confirm whether that license, in conjunction with an international driving permit, will be valid in Vermont.

-Students on an F-1 visa are allowed to work on campus up to 20 hours per week during the academic year and more than 20 hours per week during school recesses.
+Students on an F-1 visa are allowed to work on campus up to 20 hours per week during the academic year and more than 20 hours per week during school breaks.
 F-1 students cannot work off campus without prior permission from the Immigration Service.

 Do I need to submit my immunization record before coming to the U.S.?